14 Best and Worst Things to Do in Tokyo: Is Tokyo Worth Visiting?

 The Tokyo Skytree will redefine your idea of 'panoramic.'
 It’s official, a respectable job is being a broadcasting tower.
 But, just like Clark Kent, he has something a little more fun up his sleeve, too—two eye-popping observation decks, complete with spiral staircases and a glass floor that’ll leave some people white-knuckling the walls!
 I had no such urge… on the outside, but was looking for my nearest exit and a parachute on the inside, haha.

 I got to the first viewing platform and was blown away.
+Now this is a thing to do in Tokyo that totally deserves a place on my list!
 Now this is the Tokyo I’m talking about!
 You can see all the way until the Earth curves!
 Or so it seems.
 Then you reach the top viewing area, and you are smacked in the face with even better views!
 Try to make out Mt.
 Fuji in the distance, it’s a surreal experience.
 But that glass floor, damn!

 There’s a restaurant and a café that you can enjoy as well, but we gave them a miss.
 Of course, there are souvenirs on sale, and you can even send a postcard home from the Skytree itself.